Gurpratap-Smagh/Give-hub/README.md

+#GiveHub

-GiveHub: A Gemini-Powered Cross-Chain Fundraising Platform 🚀 Project Description
+A Gemini-Powered Cross-Chain Fundraising Platform
+🚀 Project Description
 GiveHub is a decentralized fundraising platform built to simplify the donation process.
 It leverages ZetaChain's Universal Smart Contracts to allow campaign organizers to accept donations from multiple blockchains (Ethereum and Solana) through a single contract.
 The platform features an AI-powered chat assistant, built with Google Gemini, that enables donors to make contributions using natural language commands.
 This hybrid approach offers both an innovative conversational user experience and a reliable traditional interface.